jfCoronel/OpenSimula/docs/user_guide.md

 In this guide you will find information on how to use OpenSimula from an environment that can run Python.

-The best environment to start using OpenSimula is with [Jupyter notebooks](https://jupyter.org/) or [Google Colab](https://colab.research.google.com/).
+The best environment to start using OpenSimula is with [Jupyter notebooks](https://jupyter.org/).

-### Installation

-    pip install opensimula

 ### Simulation environment